Skip to main content

 • SM Makati: Footbridges at SM Store Levels 3 and 4 (View the area.)

-• Glorietta: Glorietta 5 mall lobby (Check this map.)
+• Glorietta: Glorietta 5 Mall Lobby (Check this map.)

-Here’s what you’ll find on each floor:
+Here’s what you’ll find on each floor.

 • Upper Ground Level: This is the bus bay for the EDSA Carousel buses, point-to-point (P2P) buses, and other city buses.
 You’ll also find electric vehicle (EV) charging stations, beep™ and TRIPKO card loading stations, food kiosks, and an art mural.
+The mural is part of “Off The Wall Manila-Paris Connexions,” a collaborative art installation by Filipino and international artists that brightens the terminal with contemporary visual art.

 • Lower Ground Level: The Ayala public utility vehicle terminal has jeepneys, vans, and motorcycle taxis.